Agroecology and Sustainable Food systems

 What is Agroecology?

 Agroecology represents a transformative approach to agriculture, harmonizing ecological principles with social and economic dimensions.
-It seeks to establish sustainable and resilient farming systems that prioritize biodiversity, enhance soil health, optimize resource utilization, and foster community well-being.
+It seeks to establish sustainable farm management systems that prioritize biodiversity, enhance soil health, optimize resource utilization, and foster community well-being.
 Agroecology is based on the principles of ecology, which state that all organisms in an ecosystem are interconnected and that the health of the whole system depends on the health of its parts.
 Agroecologists believe that by understanding and working with these principles, we can create food systems that are more productive, efficient, and resilient to shocks and stresses, such as climate change, pests, and diseases.

 Agroecology can be applied at a variety of scales, from small-scale farms to large-scale agricultural operations.
 It can be used to produce a wide range of crops, including fruits, vegetables, grains, and livestock.
 Agroecological practices can also be used to manage forests, rangelands, and other ecosystems.